-All tuition and fees are due and payable the first day of the month following the start of classes (February 1st for spring semester, June 1st for summer semester, and September 1st for fall semester).
+All tuition and fees for the spring semester are due and payable February 1st.
+All tuition and fees for the summer semester are due and payable June 1st.
+All tuition and fees for the fall semester are due and payable September 15th.
 Students desiring to utilize financial assistance should contact the Financial Aid Specialist to set up an appointment.
-All Trinity College tuition and fees are in effect for the academic year and are subject to change at the discretion of the College Board of Directors.
+All Trinity College tuition and fees are in effect for the academic year and are submit to change at the discretion of the College Board of Directors.